 We try our best to keep the Bandit upgrade time frame just as short as we possibly can.
-With that being said, it all depends on our daily work load and in most cases that’s generally 5 weeks once the motor is in our shop.
-However, in cases of extreme work load, the time frame could reach 6 weeks.
+With that being said, it all depends on our daily work load and in most cases that’s generally 3 weeks once the motor is in our shop.
 We’ll call for credit card information once your motor is ready to ship back to you.

 Note: Bandit upgrade on Club Car DC Series or Sepex 10 Spline female motor coupling only!

 Note: Bandit upgrade on EZ-GO DC Series or Sepex 19 Spline female motor coupling only!

 Note: We don’t upgrade the following golf cart motors due to being poorly designed and/or the availability of obsolete parts: Hitachi, Fairplay, Zone, Gem, Think, Ruff/Tuff, Star, Tomberlin, FSIP, Baldor, Bad Boy Buggies, Admiral, EMP, Commander; or any double End cap motor male spline or female coupler.

 Note: Plum Quick Motors does not recommend running stock motors upgraded to The Bandit on stretch and/or hunting/off road carts.
 Plum Quick motors recommends a custom built motor for these type of applications.